DanijelMisulic/image_enhancement/README.md

-# Python scripts to preprocess dental images
+# Python scripts for preprocessing dental images

 Firstly create and activate new conda environment: